maximdudai/pwc_project/README.md

 [Prog.
 Web - Cliente](https://maximdudai.github.io/pwc_project/)

-# PetAdopt 🐾
+# PetCare 🐾

-PetAdopt is a heartwarming school project that aims to connect loving homes with adorable animals in need.
+PetCare is a heartwarming school project that aims to connect loving homes with adorable animals in need.
 This web application allows users to easily browse and adopt pets from various shelters, providing a seamless and enjoyable experience for both potential adopters and our furry friends.

 ## Features